stokkete - stock.adobe.com

 Once organizations determine which new tools to adopt, they must build a roadmap of prioritized activities.
 Businesses should tackle high-priority content sources, first applying minimal but necessary metadata classifications.
 Once a framework and process are in place, companies can add more content sources and metadata.

-Next, businesses should catalog taxonomy and metadata characteristics to support user stories.
+Next, businesses should create a corporate taxonomy -- a collection of all the words that companies can use to describe content across all business functions -- and metadata characteristics to support user stories.
 Tagging content helps improve the accuracy of search results.
 Tagging, or adding metadata, means making unstructured content structured.
 Then, businesses can process it alongside structured content.

 After companies add structure to data, they must identify content sources, data structures and system integration capabilities.
 Structured content sources include CRM and ERP systems.
-Content within these systems contain data fields, such as name, address, product code and unit price.
-Unstructured content sources include file systems and DMSes.
+Content within these systems contains data fields, such as name, address, product code and unit price.
+Unstructured content sources include file systems, document management systems and digital asset management systems.
 A file system has some structured content, including file name and directory path; however, the files themselves are not structured.
-A DMS contains structured data -- metadata tags, file names and version numbers -- but also unstructured data, which makes up the content of those files.
+A document management system contains structured data -- metadata tags, file names and version numbers -- but also unstructured data, which makes up the content of those files.

 An enterprise search system must integrate with other applications to gather content for analysis.
 A mature enterprise search system can connect to many different business systems, such as enterprise content management, payroll, ERP and websites.